-The Ministry of Training, Colleges and Universities will undertake regular reviews of the vocational learning outcomes for this program to ensure that the Business - Accounting Program Standard remains appropriate and relevant to the needs of students and employers across the Province of Ontario.
-To confirm that this document is the most upto-date release, contact the Ministry of Training, Colleges and Universities at the address or telephone number noted on the inside cover page.
+The Ministry of Training, Colleges and Universities will undertake regular reviews of the vocational learning outcomes for this program to ensure that Heating, Refrigeration and Air Conditioning Technician Program Standard remains appropriate and relevant to the needs of students and employers across the Province of Ontario.
+To confirm that this document is the most up-to-date release, contact the ministry.